Lelia J. Robinson: Legal career

 She took various surveys about women in the law, compiling information on their professional and personal lives, and constantly pushing for gender equality in the profession.
 She located 120 female lawyers and published an article about them in the Green Bag.

-After, in April 1890, Robinson married once again.
-She married Eli Sawtelle, a piano dealer.
-On their honeymoon, they went to Washington D.C and she was sworn in as sixth women to take oath as a member of the U.S. Supreme Court bar on April 8.
-Lelia J. Robinson died at the age of 41, in 1891, leaving behind a remarkable impact on our legal history.
-Robinson died of an accidental belladonna overdose.
+In April 1890, Robinson married Eli Sawtelle, a piano dealer.
+On their honeymoon, they went to Washington, D.C..
+She was sworn in as the sixth woman to take the oath as a member of the U.S. Supreme Court bar on April 8.

+Robinson died at the age of 41, in 1891, of an accidental belladonna overdose, leaving behind a remarkable impact on legal history.
 In a paper published shortly before her death, she imparted these final words to future generations: "[I]n time, sooner or later, the lawyer everywhere who deserves success and can both work and wait to win it, is sure to achieve it, -the woman no less than the man."

-The Friendship Between Leila J. Robinson and Mary Greene
+Friendship with Mary Greene

-In Boston, Massachusetts, 1888, there were only two women practicing law.
-Their names were Lelia J. Robinson and Mary Greene.
-The two women both had a passion for law and acquired diplomas from Boston University School of Law.
-The two became friends and shared similar likes.
-On things they agreed on, they drafted legislation for.
-An amendment to the Massachusetts Act of 1883 was written and lobbied by them.
-Greene and Robinson worked together to network with other professional women.
-Both women being a part of the Equity Club.
+In Boston, Massachusetts, 1888, there were only two women practicing law, Lelia J. Robinson and Mary Greene.
+They both had a passion for the law, and acquired diplomas from Boston University School of Law.
+They became friends.
+They wrote and lobbied for an amendment to the Massachusetts Act of 1883.
+Greene and Robinson worked together to network with other professional women, and were part of the Equity Club.
 Together in 1888, they founded the Portia Club, a club where women lawyers and law students from Massachusetts came together once a month at a Boston hotel private dining room for an informal dinner.
-This was done on a Saturday afternoon.
-Later on Greene, who was a student of Robinson, found out about her death.
-For a while she did not write a remembrance for Robinson.
-Green wrote about Robinson's strengths and continued to share Robinson's idea of law "for the people".